MicrosoftDocs/azure-docs/articles/active-directory/develop/consent-types-developer.md

 In many cases, it makes sense for the application to show the "connect" view only after a user has signed in with a work Microsoft account or school Microsoft account.

-When you sign the user in to your app, you can identify the organization to which the admin belongs before you ask them to approve the necessary permissions.
+When you sign the user into your app, you can identify the organization to which the admin belongs before you ask them to approve the necessary permissions.
 Although this step isn't strictly necessary, it can help you create a more intuitive experience for your organizational users.

 To sign the user in, follow the [Microsoft identity platform protocol tutorials](active-directory-v2-protocols.md).